See and recognize the methods used to intercept passwords and how to protect yourself.

 Your smartphone likely hosts countless apps, and you usually need a password for each one, and smartphone malware will happily steal your banking, social media, and other credentials.

 The solution, of course, is not to get a virus.
 Install and update your anti-virus and anti-malware software regularly.
 Carefully consider download sources.
-Do not click on packages s that contain bundleware and others.
+Do not click on installation packages that contain bundleware and others.
 Stay away from dangerous or malicious websites.
 Use script blocking tools to stop malicious scripts.

 Spidering